influxdata/influxdb-client-go/README.md

 ### Non-blocking write client
 Non-blocking write client uses implicit batching.
-Data are asynchronously written to the underlying buffer and are automatically sent to server when size of the write buffer reaches the batch size, default 1000, or flush interval, default 1s, times out.
+Data are asynchronously written to the underlying buffer and they are automatically sent to a server when the size of the write buffer reaches the batch size, default 1000, or the flush interval, default 1s, times out.
 Writes are automatically retried on server back pressure.

-This client also offers synchronous blocking method to ensure that write buffer is flushed and all pending writes are finished, see [Flush()](https://github.com/influxdata/influxdb-client-go/blob/master/write.go#L24) method.
+This write client also offers synchronous blocking method to ensure that write buffer is flushed and all pending writes are finished, see [Flush()](https://github.com/influxdata/influxdb-client-go/blob/master/write.go#L24) method.
-Always use [Close()](https://github.com/influxdata/influxdb-client-go/blob/master/write.go#L26) method of the client to stop all background processes.
+Always use [Close()](https://github.com/influxdata/influxdb-client-go/blob/master/client.go#L40) method of the client to stop all background processes.

-This write client recommended for frequent periodic writes.
+Asynchronous write client is recommended for frequent periodic writes.

 ```go
 package main